MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/trial-faq.md

 You can't.
 If you accidentally delete sample data, ask your admin to create a new sandbox environment.
 For more information, see [Production and Sandbox Environments](/dynamics365/business-central/dev-itpro/administration/environment-types) in the admin content (in English only).

-## <a name="see-related-microsoft-trainingtrainingmodulestrial-dynamics--business-central" />See related [Microsoft training](/training/modules/trial-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulestrial-dynamics-365-business-central" />See related [Microsoft training](/training/modules/trial-dynamics-365-business-central/)

 ## <a name="see-also" />See also